 There are two types of stress, acute and chronic.

-occurs when the body goes into "fight or flight" mode (due to a perceived threat) and stress hormones, adrenaline and cortisol, are secreted by your body.
-This is meant to be adaptive-- your focus, reaction time and strength are all improved.
-Other stress symptoms, that aren't so pleasant, include increased muscle tension, rapid/shallow breathing, sweaty palms, and dry mouth.
-Unfortunately, your prefrontal cortex (the "thinking" center of the brain) goes pretty much "off-line" during this acute stress response.
-So... it is difficult to make well-reasoned decisions.
-The fight or flight response is very effective if you are being chased by a tiger (you really don't need to "think" in this situation, you just need to "react"), but it is probably not the most effective method of dealing with the common stressors of today (e.g., relationships, school, work, finances, etc.).
+occurs when the body goes into "fight or flight" mode (due to a perceived threat) and stress hormones, adrenaline [norepinephrine] and cortisol, are secreted by your pituitary gland into your body.
+This response is meant to be adaptive-- your focus, reaction time, pain tolerance, and strength are all improved.
+You go into survival mode.
+This is the response that any mammal has when it is physically threatened.
+During the acute stress response, glucose and oxygen (energy) are diverted away from other bodily functions (like digestion, growth, reproductive tasks) to accomplish this.
+Stress symptoms that you will notice during this response, include increased muscle tension, rapid/shallow breathing, sweaty palms, and dry mouth.
+Unfortunately, your prefrontal cortex (the "thinking" center of the brain) goes pretty much "off-line" during this acute stress response, so it is difficult to make well-reasoned decisions.
+The fight or flight response is very effective if you are being chased by a lion (you really don't need to "think" in this situation, you just need to "react"), but it is not the most effective method of dealing with the common psychosocial stressors of today (e.g., relationships, school, work, finances, etc.).

 produces longer-term changes in our physiology and brain chemistry.
-Our bodies can only maintain the "fight or flight" response" for so long.
-Eventually, if the stressor continues, we move from "alarm" to "resistance" to "exhaustion."
-Exhaustion results from the gradual wearing down of your body during the resistance stage.
+The stress (fight/flight) response is only meant to last a few minutes.
+If it is set off repeatedly or is prolonged, eventually we will run into serious health problems.
+We get too much wear and tear on our bodies and energy is constantly being diverted away from the normal tasks of living (growth, repair...).
 Feeling overwhelmed and pressured for too long can cause depression, anxiety, heart disease, addiction problems, obesity, and other issues.
 In fact, stress is the number one cause of 80% of America's health problems.

 Causes of Stress